-Home equity loans can be appealing options if you’re looking to consolidate debt.
-That’s because they offer some of the lowest interest rates available, especially compared with personal loans or credit cards.
-With a lower interest rate, you’ll pay less over the life of the loan and repay your debt faster.
+Home equity loans can be appealing if you’re looking to consolidate debt; they offer lower rates than personal loans or credit cards, meaning you’ll pay less over the life of the loan and repay your debt faster.
 The amount you can borrow depends on your equity, your credit score, your combined loan-to-value (CLTV) ratio and your financial history.

 Understanding your LTV vs. CLTV

-Let’s say your home is worth $350,000, you have only one mortgage, and you still owe $200,000 on that mortgage.
+Let’s say your home is worth $350,000 and you still owe $200,000 on your mortgage.
 Your LTV is calculated by dividing the amount you still owe on your mortgage ($200,000) by the property value ($350,000).

-Let’s say your home is worth $350,000, you still owe $100,000 on your mortgage, and you want to borrow $50,000 through a HELOC.
+Let’s say your home is worth $350,000, you still owe $100,000 on your mortgage and you want to borrow $50,000 through a HELOC.
 In this case, your CLTV would be:

-100,000 + 50,000 / 350,000 = 0.43, or 43% CLTV.
+(100,000 + 50,000) / 350,000 = 0.43, or 43 percent CLTV.

 If you’re sure a home equity product is right for you, it’s important to choose a lender that offers favorable terms.
-Our home equity lender reviews highlight our top five picks for debt consolidation:
+Our home equity lender reviews highlight our top five picks for debt consolidation.

-No. 1: Discover home equity loans
+1. Discover home equity loans

 Discover home equity loans offer fixed interest rates, a variety of payment terms and fewer out-of-pocket expenses than other lenders.